dciliberti/lehner-motoren-map/README.md

 `gratio = [1, 4, 3]`
 `gloss = [0.0, 0.10, 0.05]`

-To eliminate the gearbox just assign 1 to `gratio` and 0 to `gloss`, but always matching the number of elements with the number of conditions.
+To eliminate the gearbox just assign 1 to `gratio` and 0 to `gloss`, but always match the number of elements with the number of conditions.

 ### Output
 Actually the outputs are six charts: three 3D plots and three contours.
 Please, keep in mind that the J axis in the contour plot is referred to the values assigned to `propdiam` and `windSpeed`, therefore if your propeller data do not match these reference values, the conversion between RPM and J will be wrong and only the RPM axis should be looked.